 - Create your product(s) and input the correct supply price, but do not add inventory.
-This can be done one-by-one via the Add Product page; in bulk using CSV XLSX or XLS; or imported from your e-Commerce platform.
+This can be done one-by-one via Add product; in bulk using CSV, XLSX, or XLS; or imported from your e-Commerce platform.

-- Please note most e-Commerce platforms do not include a Supplier Price so you will have to add this into Vend after importing your products.
+- Please note most e-Commerce platforms do not include a Supplier price so you will have to add this into Retail POS after importing your products.

-Once you have begun selling with Vend, you must add inventory using a Purchase Order to capture updated Supply Prices (refer to the Adding inventory after going live section below).
+Once you have begun selling with Retail POS, you must add inventory using a Purchase order to capture updated Supply prices (refer to the Adding inventory after going live section below).

-Refer to the 'adding inventory after inventory has already been added' section below.
+Refer to the Adding inventory after going live section below.

 Adding inventory after going live

 When inventory has already been added to a product and the Average cost is set, there is only one method you should use to add inventory going forward: using a Purchase order.

 You must use the Purchase order to record any Supply price changes and to add inventory to your products.
 This will allow the Average cost to be correctly formulated as the Supply price changes; it also records when inventory is added and by whom.

 The Add product page/CSV XLSX or XLS does not account for Supply price changes and adding inventory and/or changing the Supply price using these methods once inventory has already been added will have no effect on Average cost, causing the figure to be incorrect when calculating Cost of goods sold.

 How to add a standard product